I’ve never worked with a nonprofit before. Is that okay?

 Yes!
 As long as you have the right professional expertise for the specific project at hand, you don’t need to have prior experience working for a nonprofit.
 In fact, you are not alone – many of our pro bono consultants haven’t worked outside the corporate sector.

 Workshops and Events: Team up with a group of consultants in person to help a nonprofit address a challenge.
-(Available in New York City, Chicago, Los Angeles, San Francisco Bay Area, and other select cities)

-How do I get involved with Taproot?
+How do I volunteer with Taproot?

 How do I know what opportunities are open to me?